More about This Topic

 Ultimately, regardless of how much responsibility a parent is allocated for a minor child, that parent still needs to inform the other about a possible relocation and obtain consent from them or otherwise follow statutory guidelines and procedures regarding relocation.

 Alternatively, if you move with your children out of state and your spouse does not object within 6 months then the jurisdiction of the courts switches from Illinois to whatever state you moved to.
-That state may have laws more favorable than Illinois’ as to moving.
+That state may have laws more favorable than Illinois’ laws in regards to relocating with a child.
 Also, it may be prohibitive for your ex to challenge the move in another state.
-That being said, imagine being in a new state for 5 months and then having your ex file a challenge in Illinois.
+That being said, imagine being in a new state for 5 months and then having your ex file a challenge in an Illinois family law court.
 This is an extremely risky gambit that I would not recommend.

 While sole custody may not allow you to move unilaterally, it does allow a parent to travel without the permission of the other parent.
-Oftentimes, a visit can become a move.
+But, beware, a visit can, effectively, become a relocation if the visit lasts long enough.